-The Exchange believes the proposed changes are reasonable, equitably allocated and not unfairly discriminatory, and do not result in a ''supra-competitive'' 32 profit.
-Of note, the Guidance defines "supracompetitive profit" as profits that exceed the profits that can be obtained in a competitive market.33 With the proposed changes, the Exchange anticipates it will have a profit margin of 28% for its Trading Permit fees.
-Based on the 2019 Audited Financial Statements of the competing options exchanges (since the 2020 Audited Financial Statements will likely not become publicly available until early July 2021, after the Exchange has submitted this filing), the Exchange's profit margin is well below the operating profit margins of other competing exchanges.
-For example, Nasdaq ISE, LLC's ("ISE") operating profit margin, for all of 2019, was 83%.34 ISE's equity options market share for all of 2019 was 8.99%35 while its access fees are as follows: \$500 per month for Electronic Access Members; \$5,000 per month for Primary Market Makers; and \$2,500 per month for Competitive Market Makers.36 Nasdaq PHLX LLC's ("PHLX") operating profit margin, for all of 2019, was 67%.37 PHLX's equity options market share for all of 2019 was 15.85% 38 while its permit fees are as follows: \$4,000 per month for Floor Brokers; \$6,000 per month for Floor Lead Market Makers and Floor Market Makers; and \$4,000 per month for Remote Lead Market Makers and Remote Market Makers.39
+The Exchange also believes that, based on the 2020 Audited Financial Statements of competing options exchanges, the Exchange's overall operating margin is in line with or less than the operating margins of competing options exchanges, including the revenue and expense associated with the Proposed Access Fees.
+For example, the 2020 operating margin for MIAX Pearl was -18%.
+Based on competing exchanges' Form 1 Amendments, ISE's operating profit margin for 2020 was approximately 85%; PHLX's operating profit margin for 2020 was approximately 49%; NASDAQ's operating profit margin for 2020 was approximately 62%; Arca's operating profit margin for 2020 was approximately 55%; NYSE American's operating profit margin for 2020 was approximately 59%; Choe's operating profit margin for 2020 was approximately 74%; and BZX's operating profit margin for 2020 was approximately 52%.
+ISE's operating profit margin, for all of 2019, was 83%.57 ISE's equity options market share for all of 2019 was 8.99% 58 while its access fees are as follows: \$500 per month for Electronic Access Members; \$5,000 per month for Primary Market Makers; and \$2,500 per month for Competitive Market Makers.
+59 PHLX's operating profit margin, for all of 2019, was 67%.
+60 PHLX's equity options market share for all of 2019 was 15.85% 61 while its permit fees are as follows: \$4,000 per month for Floor Brokers; \$6,000 per month for Floor Lead Market Makers and Floor Market Makers; and \$4,000 per month for Remote Lead Market Makers and Remote Market Makers.
+62